renswilderom/renswilderom.github.io/python/_posts/2021-11-19-Dolphins and communities.md

 |  2 |  0.345455 |       0.482143 |
 |  3 |  0.275    |       0.445161 |

-How to get there?
+## The code

-First: create a new dataset called "df_dol," compute a graph object (i.e. a network), and perform community detection.
+Here is how you get there.
+First, create a new dataset called "df_dol," compute a graph object (i.e. a network), and perform community detection.

 ```python
 # Create the dataset